Whatsapp Icon

 • Build a Support System: Surround yourself with family, friends, and support groups who understand what you're going through.
 They can offer emotional support, practical help, and a listening ear.

 • Stay Informed: Understand your diagnosis and treatment options.
-Having knowledge about your condition can empower you and reduce anxiety.
+Knowing your condition can empower you and reduce anxiety.

 • Maintain a Healthy Lifestyle: Eating well, getting enough rest, and engaging in physical activity as advised by your doctor can help you cope better with treatment side effects.